playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 The Fiber was a massive boon to React's future, no doubt.
 But it felt like everything that came before [React 19](https://react.dev/blog/2024/12/05/react-19#new-feature-use) was building towards something bigger; some way to leverage all of the experience that the React team had been preparing for after all this time.

-While there's a few APIs that one could assume I'm talking about, the one I have in my mind is data fetching.
+While there are a few APIs that one could assume I'm talking about, the one I have in my mind is data fetching.

-See, even externally to the work on Fiber, there'd been hints it was coming.
+See, even externally to the work on Fiber, there had been hints it was coming.
 For as long as I can remember, the React team had provided guidance to "lift state" in your components to avoid headaches with data sharing.
 [They turned it into an official docs page in 2017](https://web.archive.org/web/20180128174149/https://reactjs.org/docs/lifting-state-up.html) and [Dan even referenced this problem in a GitHub comment from 2015](https://github.com/facebook/react/issues/4595#issuecomment-129786951).

 This "lifted state" is how their data fetching APIs would eventually work in React 19; using the new `use` API and the existing `Suspense` API.